robgjansen/onionperf/README.md

 OnionPerf uses multiple processes and threads to download random data through Tor while tracking the performance of those downloads.
-The data is served and fetched on localhost using two TGen (traffic generator) processes, but is tranferred through Tor using a temporary Tor Hidden Service process and a client process.
-Tor control information and TGen performance statistics are logged to disk and can be later analyzed (using onionperf-analyze.py) to vizualize changes in Tor performance over time.
+The data is served and fetched on localhost using two TGen (traffic generator) processes, but is transferred through Tor using a temporary Tor Hidden Service process and a client process.
+Tor control information and TGen performance statistics are logged to disk and can be later analyzed (using onionperf-analyze.py) to visualize changes in Tor performance over time.

 For more information, see https://github.com/robgjansen/onionperf.